 So Ningishzidda tunneled into the chamber and revived Marduk.
 The Council banished Marduk from Egypt to North America.
-In Egypt, they now called Marduk Ra-Amen (Amen hidden).
+In Egypt, they now called Marduk Ra-Amen (Amen=hidden).

-Ninurta took weapons, energy generators and control panels as well as communication devices from the Pyramid.
+Ninurta took weapons, energy generators, and control panels as well as communication devices from the Pyramid.

 Ninmah convened a peace conference.
 Enki accepted Enlil’s conditions of peace; Enki replaced Marduk-Ra with Ningishzidda-Thoth as Nile Ruler.

 Inanna objected.
-She said that she, not Thoth, should rule Egypt, since her fiancé Dumuzi, whom Marduk had killed, would’ve followed Marduk to Egypt’s crown and she then should get Egypt since Dumuzi died.
+She said that she, not Thoth, should rule Egypt since her fiancé Dumuzi, whom Marduk had killed, would’ve followed Marduk to Egypt’s crown and she then should get Egypt since Dumuzi died.
 But Enlil overruled his feisty granddaughter and gave Egypt to Ningishzidda instead of her.

 Enlil also defied Ninmah’s plea to give command of the Sinai Mission Control Center at Jerusalem to their son Ninurta.
 Instead, Enlil, favored Nannar-Sin, his son with his wife Ninlil.
 Enlil gave Canaan to Nannar and Jerusalem to Nannar’s son, Utu-Shamash.

-Thoth built Heliopolis as beacon city whose obelisks replaced the gug stone Ninurta took from the Giza Pyramid.
+Thoth built Heliopolis as a beacon city whose obelisks replaced the gug stone Ninurta took from the Giza Pyramid.

 The Igigi reserved Jerico, where they built an advanced urban town, for themselves and their hybrid offspring.
 [ZS, Wars, 182 -184]

 The Anunnaki showed us to reinforce bricks—fire them with chopped reeds in a kiln.
 With the bricks, we paved roads.
 With the strengthened bricks, we raised highrises and temples.
 With the kilns, we forged pottery cups, bowls, plates and storage urns.
 The kilns gave “intense but controllable temperatures without dust or ashes.
-The Nibirans showed us how to make paints, pigments, pottery glazes and artificial lapis lazuli.
-They had us mass-produce bronze tool and weapons.
+The Nibirans showed us how to make paints, pigments, pottery glazes, and artificial lapis lazuli.
+They had us mass-produce bronze tools and weapons.
 Via kiln-metallurgy, they led us to coins, then to banking.

-Earthlings regressed, abandoned villages and stopped making pottery.
+Earthlings regressed, abandoned villages, and stopped making pottery.

 Anu and his wife Antu landed at Tilmun.
-Enki, Enlil and Ninmah–Anu’s three children–greeted them.
-“At each other they looked, aging to examine: though greater in shars [Nibiru’s orbits of Solaris] were the parents, younger than the children they looked.
+Enki, Enlil, and Ninmah–Anu’s three children–greeted them.
+“At each other, they looked, aging to examine: though greater in shars [Nibiru’s orbits of Solaris] were the parents, younger than the children they looked.
 The two sons [Enki and Enlil] looked old and bearded; Ninmah, once a beauty, was bent and wrinkled.”
 [ZS, Enki: 268]

-Enlil told Anu “Enki was withholding from the other gods [i.e.,the Enlilites] the ‘Divine Formulas’–[information devices called MEs], for the hundred aspects of civilization.
+Enlil told Anu “Enki was withholding from the other gods [i.e., the Enlilites] the ‘Divine Formulas’–[information devices called MEs], for the hundred aspects of civilization.
 Only for his Earthlings at Eridu does Enki the MEs employ.”
 Anu ruled, “Divine Formulas, Enki, with other gods share, so urban centers establish they can.
 Civilization to all Sumer grant.”
 [ZS,Wars: 193-194]

 Puzzled, Anu said, “Never did I send a secret plenipotentiary to Earth.”